fortuna-computers/fortuna-connector/README.md

 - `make talk`: opens a serial connection from the computer to the MCU
 - `make clean`: delete the intermediate files generated

 A program called `reset` is also made available that simply resets the MCU.
-The source might need to be editted to set the correct reset line.